Charles Rountree (1783-1867) Ireland to Indiana

 6. Elizabeth Rountree (January 1822 – 16 July 1913).
 She was enumerateed in her parents household in 1850.
 She married James Henry Stephens on 14 October 1854 by license dated the same day.35 According to the 1900 census of Vermillion County, Illinois she was born in January 1822 in Ohio.

 1. Naturalization Applications for Montgomery County, Indiana (Reprinted 1986 from “Who’s Your Ancestor”, Selpy Publishers, Kokomo), p64.
 This contains an obvious typo in that his birthdate is written as 24 December 1884.
 Whether this was meant as 1784 — a year after the obituary states — or not is not at all clear.
-Earlier naturalization records are in th eMOngomery County Circuit Court records Volume 2, pages 184 and 461 — which are not accessible online.
-Additionally, theh Indiana State Archives is in the process of digitizing naturalization records, which may yield more detail if and when Charles Rountree’s records are included. []
+Earlier naturalization records are in the Mongomery County Circuit Court records Volume 2, pages 184 and 461 — which are not accessible online.
+Additionally, the Indiana State Archives is in the process of digitizing naturalization records, which may yield more detail if and when Charles Rountree’s records are included. []

 2. Crawfordsville Weekly Journal, Issue of 17 October 1867, page 2 []